-The TKAT Teacher Training Programme is designed in a cyclical structure to ensure that trainees have many opportunities to embed the key skills necessary to become excellent teachers and to meet the government expectations outlined in the 2012 Teachers’ Standards.
+The TKAT SCITT is designed to ensure that trainees have many opportunities to embed the key skills necessary to become excellent teachers and to meet the government expectations outlined in the 2012 Teachers’ Standards.
 Primary and Secondary trainees follow parallel programmes with some training in cross-phase groups.
-This includes:

 Support for Trainees

 We recognise that your work as a beginner teacher is as demanding as it is exciting.
-We pride ourselves on working closely with our partner schools to ensure that you are supported on your journey to being an outstanding teacher, through developing an individual action plan and providing expert guidance from mentors, professional mentors and SCITT tutors.
+We pride ourselves on working closely with our partner schools to ensure that you are supported on your journey to becoming an outstanding teacher, through developing an individual action plan and providing expert guidance from Professional Mentors, Mentors and Lead Subject Tutors.
 We know that trainees will have individual needs and we will endeavour to ensure that these are met.

 A Valued Partnership

-We have a strong and growing network of primary and secondary partner schools across TKAT (The Kemnal Academies Trust) and also a small number of non-TKAT schools.
+We have a strong and growing network of primary and secondary ITT partner schools both across TKAT (The Kemnal Academies Trust) and outside of the Trust.

-If your school is interested in becoming a partner with the TKAT SCITT we ask that the Headteacher contacts Louise Clarke, Head of SCITT or Jo Fogg, Course Administrator on 020 3740 1808 Option 4 for an initial discussion or email email@example.com.
+If your school is interested in becoming an ITT partner with the TKAT SCITT, we ask that the Headteacher contacts Sacha Beresford (Head of SCITT) or Jo Fogg (Course Administrator) on 020 3740 1808 Option1 for an initial discussion or email email@example.com.